crioux/recipes/Uber Gyudon/recipe.md

 	2 tsp sriracha hot sauce
 	1 chopped scallion
 	1 tsp pickled ginger
-}

-preparation()
-{
+### Preparation

-	Boil the sushi rice as usual.
+1. Boil the sushi rice as usual.

-	Cut the beef slices into 2-3 in lengths.
+2. Cut the beef slices into 2-3 in lengths.

-	Slice the onion into thin strips (once in half lengthwise, then cut each half crosswise thinly.
+3. Slice the onion into thin strips (once in half lengthwise, then cut each half crosswise thinly.
 Seperate)

-	Make a sauce of the soy sauce, mirin, dashi mix, and brown sugar.
+4. Make a sauce of the soy sauce, mirin, dashi mix, and brown sugar.
 Heat just enough to dissolve sugar.
 Cool.

-	Immerse the beef in the sauce, kneading the beef in the sauce for a few seconds as it marinates.
+5. Immerse the beef in the sauce, kneading the beef in the sauce for a few seconds as it marinates.

-	Chop scallion into small (2mm) bits.
+6. Chop scallion into small (2mm) bits.
-}

-cooking()
-{
+### Cooking

-	Heat the vegetable oil and szechuan fry oil in a frying pan or wok.
+1. Heat the vegetable oil and szechuan fry oil in a frying pan or wok.

-	Add sriracha hot sauce for spiciness if desired
+2. Add sriracha hot sauce for spiciness if desired

-	Stirfry the onion for a few minutes until soft.
+3. Stirfry the onion for a few minutes until soft.

-	Pull the beef out of the sauce and add to frying pan.
+4. Pull the beef out of the sauce and add to frying pan.

- 	Cook, stirring, until the meat is no longer red.
+5. Cook, stirring, until the meat is no longer red.

-	Add corn syrup and stir well, glazing the beef.
+6. Add corn syrup and stir well, glazing the beef.

-	Add the rest of the sauce to the frying pan and stir fry on -high- for about 8 minutes or so, until much of the sauce is evaporated, leaving the beef dark and the sauce thick.
+8. Add the rest of the sauce to the frying pan and stir fry on -high- for about 8 minutes or so, until much of the sauce is evaporated, leaving the beef dark and the sauce thick.
 This produces a sukiyaki sauce reduction glaze as well as a sauce.

-	Remove from heat and stir in the ginger juice.
+9. Remove from heat and stir in the ginger juice.
-}

-serving()
-{
+### Serving

-	Put portions of rice in individual bowls.
+1. Put portions of rice in individual bowls.

-	Cover the rice with stir fried beef and onion.
+2. Cover the rice with stir fried beef and onion.

-	Sprinkle with scallions and garnish with pickled ginger.
+3. Sprinkle with scallions and garnish with pickled ginger.

-	Cover and serve immediately.
+4. Cover and serve immediately.
 Good with green tea and miso soup.
-}